deployKF/website/content/guides/getting-started.md

 ### Modes of Operation

-There are currently two "modes of operation" for deployKF, the modes differ by how manifests are generated and applied to your Kubernetes cluster.
+There are currently two "modes of operation" for deployKF, they differ by how manifests are generated and applied to your Kubernetes cluster.

+Both modes [require ArgoCD](#about-argocd), because we use it to manage the state of the platform.
+In the future, we may add support for other GitOps tools or implement our own.

 Mode | Description
 --- | ---
-ArgoCD Plugin Mode (Recommended) | The [`deployKF ArgoCD Plugin`](https://github.com/deployKF/deployKF/tree/main/argocd-plugin) is used to generate and apply manifests from within ArgoCD.
+ArgoCD Plugin Mode (Recommended) | The [`deployKF ArgoCD Plugin`](https://github.com/deployKF/deployKF/tree/main/argocd-plugin) directly turns the config values into manifests which it can apply to your cluster (no git repo required).
-Manifests Repo Mode | The [`deployKF CLI`](deploykf-cli.md) is used to generate manifests, the manifests are then committed to a git repo which ArgoCD can read from.
+Manifests Repo Mode | You generate manifests with the [`deployKF CLI`](deploykf-cli.md) and commit them to a git repo for ArgoCD to apply to your cluster.

 ## 1. Requirements